July 5, 2021

 Share this article:

-One of the most common real estate investment strategies is to find a property that can be rented out.
+One of the most common real estate investment strategies are to find a property that can be rented out.
 The goal is to achieve a two-tiered financial success story:

 Before you go charging out the door, with a real estate agent in tow, however, you will need to go through some rough calculations to determine the viability of your plan.
 Most of this is relatively simple arithmetic.
 Several key components to consider: